-As Access to Third-Party Data Falls, Marketers Double Down on Their Internal Customer Data
+3rd-Party Data Falls & Marketers Focus on Internal Customer Data

 Written by ActionIQ CEO, Tasso Argyros